sota-zk-labs/zkp-documents/case_studies/keyless_account_for_telegram.md

 # Keyless Account for Telegram

+!TOC

 ## Introduction

 Currently, there is support for users to utilize web3 applications without managing their own public and private key pairs, and without using custodial wallets, by using their credentials directly from authentication providers like Google or Apple.
 This is made possible thanks to zero-knowledge (ZK) technology and account abstraction.
 However, the current solution (e.g., [zkLogin](https://docs.sui.io/concepts/cryptography/zklogin)) only supports authentication providers that offer OIDC (OpenID
 Connect).
-Providers like Telegram cannot use this, so we need to devise an alternative solution.
+Other providers like Telegram cannot be supported using the same technique, so we need to devise an alternative solution.

-In this document, we will introduce the modified flow suited for Telegram.
+In this document, we will analyze and then try to introduce the modified flow that is suited for Telegram.

+> [!NOTE]
+> Although we couldn't successfully create a fully working flow. we hope that this will help to bring some info for the interested
+> reader.

 ## Telegram OAuth Properties